 Breeding

-• Increase the temperature to 28°C or 29°C (82°F-84°F)
+• Increase the water temperature to 28°C or 29°C (82°F-84°F).

-• Reduce flow of water
+• Reduce the water flow.

-• Separate breeding pair from other fish
+• Isolate the breeding pair from other fish.

 Angelfish laying eggs, 1 Angelfish laying eggs, 2